Horichii/Pathfinding-and-Sumobot-Robot/README.md

 # Pathfinding-and-Sumobot-Robot
-A pathfinding and sumobot robot using Arduino Uno
+A pathfinding and sumobot robot using Arduino Uno, IR Proximity Sensors, Motors, TCRT5000 Line Tracking Sensors and Ultrasonic Sensors